gvwilson/sensibleadventures/bookster/bookster.md

 Thomas made a disgusted sound.
 "Certainly.
 I'm *sure* the Hett archers and magicians and what-not wouldn't mind waiting until we land before attacking.
+Oh, and coming at you one at a time like they'll have to in the tunnels.
 Would *sra* like some tea and a foot bath while we travel as well?"

 "You've made your point," Uyves growled.
 "We'll go through the tunnels if we have to.
 But then what?
 Once we have the stone, do we